ideas-lab-nus/vizpro/README.md

     <Canvas  udo={newComps} />
 ```

-where `newComps` is the list of components, each its own dictionary.
+where `newComps` is the array of JSON objects representing the list of new components

 Check this example for more details:
 In this example, two components called `Exponential` and `Multiply 2` are added to the tool.